 To successfully establish a new nonprofit organization, many factors must be considered.
 What is its mission?
 What type of organizational structure and classification will best suit its purpose?
 What are the steps to develop an effective strategic plan?
 Where will the organization find funding?
 What licenses, permits, and registrations does the District government require?

 Before you come in to get a license, a lot of work needs to be done upfront.
-We've outlined some key decisions you need to make before coming in to register your organization and get a Basic Business License.
+We've outlined some key decisions in the following steps you need to make before coming in to register your organization and get a Basic Business License.
+Please refer to the following comprehensive resource about nonprofit startup - How To start Non Profit Resource from US Small Business Administration

 If you have already established your mission statement, developed bylaws and created a strategic plan among other actions outlined above, then you're ready to register your new non-profit organization.